-Management's nominees for election at the annual meeting are Haydn Hsieh, Ruey L. Lu, Lee-Lean Shu, Arthur O. Whipple and Robert Yau.
-If elected, the nominees will serve as directors until our annual meeting of stockholders in 2010 and until their successors are elected and qualified.
+Management's nominees for election at the annual meeting are Haydn Hsieh, Ruey L. Lu, Lee-Lean Shu, Arthur O. Whipple and Robert Yau, all of whom currently serve on the Board of Directors.
+If elected, the nominees will serve as directors until our annual meeting of stockholders in 2011 and until their successors are elected and qualified.
 If any of the nominees declines to serve or becomes unavailable for any reason, or if a vacancy occurs before the election (although we know of no reason to anticipate that this will occur), the proxies may be voted for such substitute nominees as we may designate.

 If a quorum is present and voting, the five nominees for director receiving the highest number of votes will be elected.
-Abstentions and broker non-votes have no effect on the vote.
+Abstentions have no effect on the vote.
+Our Board of Directors has no reason to believe that any nominee named herein will be unable or unwilling to serve.